mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 ## Workspace loading

-The logic for loading workspaces has been a seizable part of the original SANS reduction code base.
+The logic for loading workspaces has been a sizable part of the original SANS reduction code base.
 The main reason for this is the fact that there are many different data input formats such as:
 * *.raw* files
 * *.nxs* files with histogram-type information
 * *.nxs* files with event-type information